 In this guide, we’ll explore the different ways in which cats express themselves and how you can interpret the feline tongue by taking notes.

-The easiest way to translate your cat’s communication is through vocalization.
+The easiest way to translate cat language is through vocalization cues.
 Cats make different noises, depending on their mood.

 Meowing is a multi-purpose sound that your cat could make to greet you or even object to something.
 Some cat parents might have also seen their kitties meowing around the house for no reason – possibly talking to themselves.